 US troops are deployed in South Korea to support the United Nations, which enforces an armistice ending the Korean War in 1953.

-The two countries are still technically at war, and North Korea often engages in belligerent activity, which recently has included sinking a South Korean ship and bombarding South Korean territory.
+The two countries are still technically at war, and North Korea often engages in a belligerent activity, which recently has included sinking a South Korean ship and bombarding South Korean territory.
 Both events could have led to war, had other countries like the US, Japan and China not stepped in to calm the situation down.

 This week, as President Obama chaired a multi-nation nuclear security summit in Washington, Pyongyang carried out the latest of a number of ballistic missile tests.
 Last week, North Korea released a propaganda film that showed the US capital under nuclear attack.